tnrich/cerebral-form/README.md

   path: ['path','you','choose'], //the only required property.
 Input state is stored at this path
   form: 'form1', //or  ['form1','form2'] if the input is part of a larger form
   validation: {
-    'isEmail': "Please provide a valid email" //name and message of desired validation 'userDefined': "This field must match another user defined field" },
+    'isEmail': "Please provide a valid email", //name and message of desired validation 'userDefined': "This field must match another user defined field" },
   asyncValidation: 'isNonGmail', //can only register 1 async validation per form